On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

 We are now left with two questions: \textit{first, when does the inequality in Eq.~\eqref{Eq:RankIneq} saturate?
 Second, what can we expect if $M\geq|\Omega|$ and if $M<|\Omega|$?} For the first question, we claim that in practice this upper bound is always tight.
-We observe this numerically in Section~\ref{SecRoleR} for all the practical reservoirs, including integrable reservoirs, chaotic reservoirs, and scrambling reservoirs.
+We observe this numerically in Section~\ref{SecRoleR} for all the practical reservoirs, including integrable reservoirs, chaotic reservoirs, and {Haar random} reservoirs.
+Next, we address the second question by comparing the following two regimess:\\ \paragraph*{Full control regime - $M\geqslant{}|\Omega|$.} As long as we choose {a} non-trivial {set of} observables{, e.g. a set of random observables,} such that the functions $\expval{O_{k}}_x$ {of input $x$} with $ 1\leq k\leq M $ are {linearly} independent of each other, {i.e. any observable's expectation cannot be written as a linear combination of the orthers}, we have full control over the Fourier coefficients $b_\omega$.

+{We remark that whether those expectation values are linearly independent also depends on the reservoir.
+For reservoirs with rich dynamics, as discussed in Sec.~\ref{SecRoleR}, one could choose a set of orthogonal observables, e.g. a set of Pauli observable, to obtain the full control over Fourier coefficients.
+However, in general a set of orthogonal observables cannot guarantee the full control, since their projections onto the subspace of reservoir states after the reservoir evolution are not always linearly independent.}